pyne/pyne/docs/source/devsguide/simplesim.rst

   of `PyNE`.
 Furthermore, such a module could contain a method to perform a parameter study simply with one method call (something like ``keff_vector = run.parameter_study(param_name, param_values``).
+- Universes, lattices, and fill are done either using IMisc cards or on the :py:class:`pyne.simplesim.cards.Cell` card.
+However, it is preferable that there are actual Universe and Lattice cards/objects (this is not the same thing as the current Universes and Lattice cards, that are just an implementation of MCNP's U and LAT cards) that can be used to fill cells instead of regions.
+- Geometry transformations.
+Right now, a crude form of geometry transformations are allowed; the user can shift and stretch surfaces or regions, so long as the surface supports it.
+Rotation is not yet supported.
+The surfaces are still tied to how they are defined in MCNP, and so for most surfaces rotation is not supported.
+- Serpent provides a few macros, like the pin macro, that makes the specification of surfaces and cells a lot easier.
+These can be implemented here using static Region methods that create a region, and the required surfaces.
+- It would be nice, for MCNP materials, if this package could automatically pick the correct nuclide library table identifiers for a given temperature (e.g. .71c for 600 K), though this would change over time.
+A manual override should also be allowed.
 - **TODO** nodes for small items can be found scattered among the code.
+- There is a `github wiki <https://github.com/fitze/pyne/wiki/simplesim>`_ page that has a list of some ideas for future development.

+.. moduleauthor:: Chris Dembia <cld72@cornell.edu>